Johanna Williamson. A Read more [...]

 Funeral Directors Category: South East England

-Johanna Loveridge.
-Here is a comparatively new funeral home (opened in 2009) run by a brilliant, born-again funeral director.
+Johanna Williamson.
+Albany Funerals is a modern, progressive funeral directors, run by a brilliant, born-again funeral director.
 Before she opened Albany, Jo ran a care home.
-Her warmth and capability have ensured rapid growth.
+Her warmth and capability have ensured that her company has become well established in the area – a recent client told her that they had been recommended to use Albany by three different people.
 Word is getting out; people like what she does and the way that she does it.

 Jo is incredibly nice, and we cannot imagine anyone not taking to her at once.
 No airs and graces here, just kindness and friendliness and good manners.
 She’s a class act, unusually intelligent and switched on, seeking to enrich her clients’ experience of creating a funeral.
 There’s nothing rigid in her thinking.
 She’s very happy to have found what it is that she really wants to do.

-The funeral home is bright, well-lit, civilised and unusually tastefully decorated, painted in soft, neutral colours – the sort of place that really puts you at your ease.
+Both Albany Funerals funeral homes are bright, well-lit, civilised and unusually tastefully decorated, painted in soft, neutral colours – the kind of places that really put you at your ease.
 It’s like walking into someone’s home.
-The room in which you make arrangements is furnished with sofas and armchairs, and this tells you that you have all the time you need.
-There’s a lovely chapel of rest, spacious and serene, lit by lots of candles.
+In both Maidstone and Ashford, the room in which you talk about funeral arrangements is furnished with sofas and armchairs, and this tells you that you have all the time you need.
+Both have lovely chapels of rest, spacious and serene, lit by lots of candles, and both have, of course, completely immaculate mortuaries.

 When she’s not working, Jo likes to get involved in community activities.
 Jo is the governor of a local school and she serves on her Parish Council.
 She likes cycling with her children, walking, cooking and travelling.

-Whatever type of funeral you want, it will probably be conducted by Paul, although if you wanted the former Albany funeral conductor Pete (whose spit-and-polish is matched only by his kindness) you only have to ask for him.
-He’s retired now, but still comes in to carry out funerals when he’s asked for.
-You might have Sam, Jo’s second in command, or another female conductor Donna.
-Or possibly Tim Holloway or Matthew.
+Whatever type of funeral you want, it will probably be conducted by Matthew, or possibly Tim Holloway.
+Jo herself tends only to conduct the more modern funerals.
+Angela and Jim also conduct funerals.
 You’ll get to know whoever is conducting your funeral well before the day.
-If you want their bearers to carry the coffin, they only choose ones who look nice (you can choose your own, of course).
+If you want Albany’s bearers to carry the coffin, they only choose ones who look nice (you can choose your own, of course).

 If you want a less formal funeral, Jo will talk you through the options and, of course, everyone will dress accordingly.